 - 4. Make sure that the background is clean (one-colored wall) and free of "visual noise" (books, DVD's, TV running, kitchen items, dog appearing, etc.). - 5.
 The color of the student's shirt should contrast their skin tone.
 Avoid red, yellow, and orange shades.
 If students have tattoos on their arms, they should wear long-sleeved shirts.
-Tank tops and string shirts are not allowed.
+Tank tops and string shirts are not allowed. - 6.

-- Assignments Shirts must meet the above requirements. - Tests Solid-colored shirts free of logos are required in addition to the above requirements. - 6.
 Remove hats and excessive jewelry.
 Wedding rings and small earrings are ok. - 7.
 If students are sitting, do not swivel. - 8.
-Late video assignments. - 9.
-All videos must be submitted on Blackboard as one. - 10.
+All videos must be submitted on Blackboard as one. - 9.
 Review the quality of the videos before submitting.

-Note: Any video assignments that does not meet the anv of the above criteria will result in a deduction for the assignment as shown on the rubric.
+Note: Any video assignments that does not meet the any of the above criteria will result in a deduction for the assignment as shown on the rubric.

+Late Work

-Late Work: Any papers, videos, or assignments will not be accepted past due dates.
+Any papers, videos, or assignments will not be accepted past due dates.